aloisiovilasboas/aloisiovilasboas/README.md

 - Applied data science in finance, agriculture and social/public domains
 - Interactive and meaningful data visualization
 - Creative and experimental software development
 - Real-world tools and agile prototyping
+- Game development and design

 ---